damianstone/toogether-backend/README.md

 ### Swipe Views

-The swipe views manage the "liking" functionality between users, as well as the matchmaking algorithm.
+The swipe views manage the "liking" functionality between users, as well as the `matchmaking algorithm`.
 This includes all the processes and calculations involved in determining the profiles that a user is matched with.
 These views are an integral part of the application as they enable the core user interaction and facilitate the potential formation of relationships.

 # Matchmaking Algorithm